There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 The different types of obligation: obligation of means and obligation of result.

-The concept of legal personality, the functioning of the SARL, the SA and the SNC.
+The concept of legal personality, the functioning of private and public limited companies and general partnerships (SARL, SA, SNC).

 The role and powers of the supervisory and management bodies.

-The principles and the fields of application of the tax, the tax optimization in a group.
+The principles and applications of corporate taxation.
+Tax optimization of a group.

 International taxation.
 VAT: principles and mechanisms.

 Special VAT regimes.
-The territoriality of VAT: the rules of the territoriality of VAT, the deliveries of movable goods, the supply of services.
-The VAT due: the VAT base and its calculation.
+The territoriality of VAT: the rules of territorial taxation, the deliveries of movable goods, the supply of services.
+The VAT due: The basis of VAT and how to calculate it.

 Corporate Finance